Cursus publicus: Area of operation

-Financial costs and the fate of the service
+Financial costs

 Costs for the cursus publicus were always high, and its maintenance could not always be guaranteed.
 Around the time of Nerva, in the late first century, the general cost was transferred to the fiscus (Treasury).
 Further centralization came during the reign of Hadrian, who created an actual administration under a prefect, who bore the title praefectus vehiculorum.
 The cursus publicus provided the infrastructure of change stations and overnight accommodation that allowed for the fairly rapid delivery of messages and especially in regard to military matters.
 The private citizen, however, sent letters and messages to friends across the sea with slaves and travelling associates.
 Most news reached its destination eventually.

 In an effort to restrict abuse of the post, Julian (emperor 361–363), restricted the granting of passes to the praetorian prefects and himself.
 This was unworkable.
 He granted twelve to vicars and two to governors, one for use within the province and the other for communication to the emperor.
 Four each were issued to the three proconsuls of Asia, Africa and Achaea.
 The counts of the Treasury and Crown Estates could obtain warrants whenever they needs since these two departments supplied revenue in gold and the private income of the emperors respectively, matters of the greatest importance.
 The highest-ranking generals and frontier generals were issued passes, especially those at danger points like Mesopotamia.

+Fate

 Notwithstanding its enormous costs, in the Eastern Roman Empire the service was still fully functioning in the first half of the sixth century, when the historian Procopius charges Emperor Justinian with the dismantlement of most of its sections, with the exception of the route leading to the Persian border (Secret History 30.1–11).
 The dromos continued to exist throughout the Byzantine period, supervised for much of it by the logothetēs tou dromou, although this post is not attested before the mid-eighth century and a revival of the service may then have occurred after a substantial gap.
 It was by then a much reduced service, restricted essentially to the remains of the old oxys dromos.
+The logothetes ton agelon, the overseer of the herds, was also an important figure as he provided many horses and other pack animals from the stud ranches (metada) of Asia and Phrygia.
+By the eleventh century, the upkeep of the dromos had become duty of local peasants, similar to military units in active service.
+These producers who contributed to the maintenance were inscribed in a special category in the fiscal register, freed from other state burdens, and were called exkoussatoi dromou.

 In the west, it survived under the Ostrogoths in Italy, as Cassiodorus reports Theodoric the Great's correspondence.